jo-tools/macos-app-directories/README.md

 - API 1

 ### How to use in your own Xojo project?
-1. Copy the Module ```modMacOSAppsDirectories``` from the example project, and paste it into your project.
+1. Copy the Module ```modMacOSAppDirectories``` from the example project, and paste it into your project.
 2. Study the example project to learn how to use the provided methods in the Module.

 ## About